KingRyan72/8-Week-SQL-Challenge/Case Study Week #1 - Danny's DinerCase Study #1 - Danny's Diner/README.md

 If you have any questions or would like to connect, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/edgar-mblanco/).

 **1. What is the total amount each customer spent at the restaurant?**
+This query calculates the cumulative spending for each customer by joining sales and menu data.
 ````sql
 SELECT
   sales.customer_id,